ansys/pystk/doc/source/getting-started/about.rst

 The STK Python API currently has the following limitations:

 -  UI plugins are not currently supported.
 -  Enabling socket connection by setting the IAgSTKXApplication.EnableConnect to True is not currently supported.
-   Connect commands may be used through the object model root ExecuteCommand method.
+Connect commands may be used through the object model root
+   ExecuteCommand method.
--  When using gRPC, GetRawPluginObject (available on IAgAccessCnstrPluginMinMax and IAgVePluginPropagator) and RawPluginObject (available on IAgScatteringPointProviderPlugin, IAgScatterPointModelPlugin, IAgRadarClutterGeometryModelPlugin, IAgRadarProbabilityOfDetectionPlugin, IAgRadarClutterMapModelPlugin, IAgRadarCrossSectionComputeStrategyPlugin, and IAgRadarStcAttenuationPlugin) are not available and will always return None.
+-  When using gRPC, GetRawPluginObject (available on IAgAccessCnstrPluginMinMax and IAgVePluginPropagator) and RawPluginObject (available on IAgScatteringPointProviderPlugin, IAgScatterPointModelPlugin, IAgRadarClutterGeometryModelPlugin, IAgRadarProbabilityOfDetectionPlugin, IAgRadarClutterMapModelPlugin, IAgRadarCrossSectionComputeStrategyPlugin, and IAgRadarStcAttenuationPlugin) are not available and always return None.

-These limitations will be addressed in future releases of the PySTK.